eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 ### You can't prove it's not Condorcet

+When discussing the technical Condorcet consistency of Approval voting, based on assumed dichotomous preferences, someone said it's a "You can't prove it's not Condorcet" method, and I found that hilarious and apt.

 In my other [post on Approval voting](../approval/){:target="_blank"}, I showed that Approval is Condorcet-consistent with the expressed dichotomous preferences of the electorate.
 The proof is simple, but best illustrated with an example:

 For example, if W got 100 approvals and C got 80 approvals, and there were 70 ballots that approved both W and C, then: